doomnonius/keyforging/README.md

 <ul>
  <li>Get hazardous and assault working - should be easy</li>
  <li>Implement the check step, and make it obvious opponent is in check (have an idea that involves using self.highlight)</li>
- <li>I need a destroy function for handling ward and invulnerable.</li>
+ <li>I need a destroy function for handling ward and invulnerable -> or make changes to updateHealth.</li>
  <li><s>Interacting with the state dictionaries.</s> - in progress</li>
  <li>game.pending() needs updates - including handling cards with upgrades attached and handling card.reveal</li>
  <li>card.reveal should be being changed constantly as cards move around, ie you can see your cards in opp's archives, but not theirs</li>